gatling/frontline-cloud-doc/content/reference/admin/private_locations/azure/configuration/index.md

 ---
-title: "Azure"
+title: "Configuration"
 description: "Load Generators on your private Azure account"
 lead: "Private Locations on your Azure account"
 date: 2023-03-31T15:29:00+00:00
 lastmod: 2023-10-13T08:10:39+00:00
-weight: 22053
+weight: 220321
 ---

 ## Permissions

 Azure private locations require the control plane to have credentials configured in order to instantiate virtual machines and associated resources.

 Those can be set through environment variables in your control plane or via [Azure RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview).
-Select the most appropriated method depending on your infrastructure, or check our [installation guide]({{< ref "../../installation/azure" >}})  for deployment with [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps).
+Select the most appropriated method depending on your infrastructure, or check our [installation guide]({{< ref "../installation" >}})  for deployment with [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps).

 ### Environment variables